Everything we know about the disappearance of missing Maui woman Hannah Kobayashi

 “I personally don’t think that was my sister,” Sydni Kobayashi said, adding: “It’s weird to me because it doesn’t sound like her, like there’s just something off about it… I don’t know if it’s her or if someone else was texting.”

-The Los Angeles Police Department has confirmed that they have launched an investigation into Kobayashi’s disappearance with assistance from the FBI, however her sister said online that the force had “not been much help.”
+The Los Angeles Police Department launched an investigation into Kobayashi’s disappearance with assistance from the FBI, however her sister said online that the force had “not been much help.”

-Her father, Ryan Kobayashi, has also flown to Los Angeles to help.
-“We’re just trying to get us as much information as we can,” he told HawaiiNewsNow.
-“Want to get the word out... has anyone seen my daughter?”

-Speaking to CNN on Tuesday, Pigeon added: “Our mind is now going to, you know, abduction and, I hate to say the word, but, you know, trafficked.
+Speaking to CNN last week, her aunt Larie Pigeon added: “Our mind is now going to, you know, abduction and, I hate to say the word, but, you know, trafficked.

 “We’re doing the best that we can, but the family at this point is having to come to the reality that those things could be a possibility.”